Before You Install Sentry

 - Sentry with a relational database-backed Sentry service was added with CDH 5.8.0.
 If you want to use high availability for Sentry with Solr, you must use this version of Solr or higher because Sentry must be configured with a relational database.

 - Implement Kerberos authentication on your cluster.
-For instructions, see Enabling Kerberos Authentication Using the Wizard.
+For instructions, see Enabling Kerberos Authentication for CDH.

 - Creating a large number of roles in Sentry can slow all aspects of Sentry performance.
 Use 5,000 or fewer roles for best performance.